-* Sales mean represents the average unit sales for all the SKU’s for the category for the specific store.
+* ‘Sales mean’ represents the average unit sales across all the SKUs for the category for the specific store.

 ** ***Display percentage and feature percentage indicate the percentage of weeks during the 202-week time period when the focal product is being promoted for display and feature respectively.